microsoft/dstoolkit-route-optimization/README.md

     pip install -r requirements.txt
     ```

-    If you are using Visual Code, you will find a kernel named route-optimization in kernel list.
+    If you are using Visual Code, you will find a kernel named route-optimization in the kernel list.
 If you want to use Jupyter Notebook instead, then you need to create a kernel explicitly:
     ```
     python -m ipykernel install --user --name route-optimization --display-name "route-optimization"
     ```